-Overactive bladder (OAB) is a very common condition, affecting an estimated 12% of the population over the age of 40, and one of the most common causes of urinary incontinence (UI).
+Overactive bladder (OAB) is a very common condition, affecting an estimated 12 per cent of the population over the age of 40, and one of the most common causes of urinary incontinence (UI).
 Here, expert consultant urologist Mr Ranjan Thilagarajah explains all about the condition.

 What is overactive bladder?